J-O-B/portfolio/README.md

 ### Performance:
 > To boost my performance score, I have changed all my images to .jpg format, as well as lowered their size, but not to a point that changed their overall quality.
-This is why my performance score is 83 and not higher.
+This is why my performance score is not higher.
 I was not willing to lower the quality of the design element of my page to improve this score.

 ### Accessibility:
-> To achieve this score I have added ALT text to all images, as well as 'screen reader only' notes where needed.
+> To increase accessibility I have used alt text, screen reader text (where needed) and have implemented JavaScript buttons for my audio file instead of the basic
+HTML 'audio controls', this will allow users who cannot use a mouse access the specific buttons.

 ### Best Practices:
 > Unfortunately this section seemed to pick up that my logo should have been bigger, even though my logo is sized specific to this project and is therefore displayed at 100%.
 Once again, I chose the design feature of having my logo was more important than raising this section to 100%.